psf/requests/docs/index.rst

 Testimonials
 ------------

-Besides, all the cool kids are doing it.
-Requests is one of the most downloaded Python packages of all time, pulling in over 6,000,000 downloads every month.
-You don't want to be left out!

 Her Majesty's Government, Amazon, Google, Twilio, Runscope, Mozilla, Heroku, PayPal, NPR, Obama for America, Transifex, Native Instruments, The Washington Post, Twitter, SoundCloud, Kippt, Readability, Sony, and Federal U.S.